PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 <p>&nbsp;</p>

-## E. Updating the OpenFOAM settings
+## E. More on the Dockerfile

+> ## Non-default settings in the installation are:
-- For the OpenFOAM installation to understand the use of the system-MPI (MPICH in this case), we need to modify the default settings
+> - For the OpenFOAM installation to understand the use of the system-MPI (MPICH in this case), we need to modify the default settings
+>

-- We also need to modify the indication for the path of installation
+> - We also need to modify the indication for the path of installation
+>

-- And the indication for the path where user's solvers and development will be stored
+> - And the indication for the path where user's solvers and development will be stored
+>

-- All those setting need to be indicated in the files `bashrc` and `prefs.sh`
+> - All those setting need to be indicated in the files `bashrc` and `prefs.sh`

-<p>&nbsp;</p>

-Let's take a look to the second Dockerfile (`Dockerfile.02`)
+>
+{: .callout}

-> ## The `Dockerfile.02` file (main sections for discussion)
+> ## The `Dockerfile.02` file (main parts for discussion)
 >
 > ~~~
 > #...........